FyshOS/fin/README.md

 # Screenshot

-The first version of fin looks like this:
+The current version of fin looks like this:

 ![](img/screenshot.png)